Covid 19 coronavirus: Jono and Ben's lockdown theme song

-If you've been in too many zoom meetings with a formal shirt up top and undies down below or been dreaming of going beyond your driveway, radio larrikins Jono and Ben might have the lockdown theme song for you.
+If you've been in too many Zoom meetings with a formal shirt up top and undies down below or been dreaming of going beyond your driveway, NZME radio larrikins Jono and Ben might have the lockdown theme song for you.

 The duo teamed up with fellow The Hits radio host Laura McGoldrick to record a remix of Puff Daddy and Faith Evan's 1990s mega smash hit, I'll Be Missing You - albeit with a Covid-19 lockdown twist.